Child Care Apprentice

-Pixieland Day Nursery have supported many apprentices in the last 10 years and currently still have two apprentices with them.
+Pixieland Day Nursery have supported many apprentices in the last 10 years and currently have apprentices with them.
 They have all completed their level 2 qualifications, and have progressed on to the advanced level 3 apprenticeship.

 The employer is very committed to staff training and development, and are currently looking for an additional apprentice to join their hard working experienced working team.

+On completion of your Level 2 qualification, you will have the opportunity to progress onto the Level 3 apprenticeship.
 The employer is very committed to staff development and training, and to assist the successful apprentice to progress through all their training, with a view to future employment.